junkai-git/HTX_technical_test/README.md

 ## 1. Computer Vision UI
 This folder contains the user interface and backend components for the computer vision system.
 It includes features such as video processing, tracking, analytics, and live data visualization.

-The folder has its own `README.md` file which explains:
+The folder has its own `README.md` file.
-- System architecture
-- Setup and installation
-- Model usage
-- Data processing workflow
-- UI functionality

 ---

 ## 2. Security & Immigration Simulation
 This folder contains the simulation system for security and immigration processes, similar to a checkpoint environment.
 The simulation models traveller movement, queue handling, and checkpoint operations for analysis and testing purposes.

-The folder has its own `README.md` file which explains:
+The folder has its own `README.md` file.
-- Simulation structure
-- Agent behavior
-- Queue and process logic
-- Parameters and metrics
-- How to run the simulation

 ---

-Each folder is designed to work independently and contains additional documentation for more detailed explanations and setup instructions.